 Here’s a quick video demoing the Oppo Find 7a.

 The Oppo Find 7a comes in an intriguing box with a definite high-end feel.
-The retail package is not especially rich (There is no O-Click remote, for instance).
-Inside the box there is headset with some extra earbuds, a regular microUSB cable and Oppo’s new rapid charger.
-The charger supplies several Amps of power to the phone and it is said to take the 2,800mAh battery up to 75% charge after a mere 30 minute charging session.
+The retail package is not especially rich, there is no O-Click remote, for instance.
+Inside the box there is a headset with some extra earbuds, a regular microUSB cable and Oppo’s new rapid charger.
+The charger supplies several Amps of power to the phone and it is said to take the 2,800mAh battery up to 75% charge after a 30-minute charging session, which is impressive.

 The Find 7a is by no means a compact device but the thin side screen bezels keep the width down to a minimum.
-The thickness of 9.2mm is not something to write home about these days but it’s the same as the HTC One (M8).
-Beside the memory card slot however the Find 7a also offers the extra convenience of having an exchangeable battery.
+The thickness of 9.2mm is not something to write home about these days but you gotta remember it’s the same as the HTC One (M8) for instance.
+The Find 7a however trumps the One (M8) not only with a memory card slot, but also with the extra convenience of having an exchangeable battery.

 The back cover is released using a cleverly concealed latch mechanism, but the downside is that you have to use an extra tool to open it.
 A pen tip might also do for this purpose.